Forum of Vieux-la-Romaine: "Salle IV"

 North of the Curia, "Salle IV" also features a stylobate made of Caen stone.
-A 12-meter-long and 0.66-meter-high mural painting adorns the top of the facade, serving as a decorative element for the room's gallery.
+A 12 m-long and 0.66 m-high mural painting adorned the top of the facade, serving as a decorative element for the room's gallery.
 Unfortunately, only the lower part of the painting survives, as the upper part was destroyed in a fire during the mid-3rd century.
 This incident led to the reorganization of the gallery to the west of the Curia.

 The quality of the plaster conservation varies greatly: some areas are nearly undetectable, especially in the upper part.
-The lower section is better preserved, showing a beige and khaki baseboard topped with a white strip, measuring between 25 cm to 27 cm in height.
-Above the base, there are imitations of rocks in diamond or disc compartments.
+The lower section is better preserved, showing a beige and khaki baseboard topped with a white strip, measuring between 25 and 27 cm in height.
+Above the base, there are imitations of rocks in diamond- and disc-shaped compartments.
 These rocks are made of yellow marble from Chemtou, red porphyry, and green marble.
 The shapes are not perfectly geometric: the diamonds are irregular, and the discs are not always centered.

 Vestibule

 The vestibule is situated to the west of the forum and south of the Curia.
-It serves as a connection between these two public spaces, measuring 9 m by 5.90 m.
+It serves as a connection between these two public spaces, measuring 9 by 5.9 m.
 The room appears to have experienced significant ground subsidence, leading to severe deterioration of the floor.
 Extensive renovations, including the installation of a new floor, appear to have been carried out in the latter part of the 2nd century.

-In the late 2nd or early 3rd century, the vestibulum was enhanced with a grand entrance made of local marble measuring 4.10 meters.
+In the late 2nd or early 3rd century, the vestibulum was enhanced with a grand entrance made of local marble, measuring 4.1 m.
 This entrance leads to the Curia, which is in the shape of a hemicycle and features three rows of steps and a podium.
 The floor of the Curia is constructed of concrete made from gravel mortar.
 The southern and western walls were originally intended to have frescoes, but their interpretation remains unclear.

 Archive room

-To the south, a passage connects the Curia to a room measuring 9 m by 4 m, with a floor made of pink mortar.
-This room, with its sole access from the Curia, is believed by archaeologists to have served as a tabularium, a space used for storing public records.
+To the south, a passage measuring 9 by 4 m, with a floor made of pink mortar, connects the Curia to another room This room, with its sole access from the Curia, is believed by archaeologists to have served as a tabularium, a space used for storing public records.

 Statue

-Archaeologists believe that a statue of Titus Sennius Solemnis, a prominent political figure of the city, likely adorned the forum in the 3rd century due to the discovery of the marbre de Thorigny.
+Archaeologists believe that a statue of Titus Sennius Solemnis, a prominent political figure of the city, likely adorned the forum in the 3rd century, due to the discovery of the Thorigny Marble.